Bruce Turkel

-Early life
+Biography

-Bruce was born and raised in Miami Beach, Florida.
+Turkel was born and raised in Miami Beach, Florida.
 His father, Leonard Turkel and his mother, Annsheila Turkel moved to Miami from New York City in 1956.
 He attended the University of Florida from 1976 to 1980 where he earned degrees in Fine Arts and Design.

-Career

-He began his advertising career in New York in 1980, but due to his entrepreneurial drive, which was influenced by his father, Bruce returned to Miami in 1983 and founded Turkel Brands, the branding and advertising agency he now heads.

-Bruce is also a founder and board member of The Strategic Forum (TSF).
-TSF is a South Florida-based executive organization dedicated to creating business opportunities for its c-suite members as well as students from Nova Southeastern University's.
+He began his advertising career in New York in 1980, but returned to Miami in 1983 and founded Turkel Brands, the branding and advertising agency he now heads.
+Turkel is a founder and board member of The Strategic Forum (TSF), a South Florida-based executive organization that creates business opportunities for members and students from Nova Southeastern University's.
 Wayne Huizenga College of Business and Entrepreneurship.

-Bruce is also a professional speaker and author.
-He has written and published three books on branding and marketing, Brain Darts, New Design: Miami, and Building Brand Value and one novel, The Mouth of the South, A member of the National Speakers Association, he has spoken for Fortune 500 companies including Nike, Toll Brothers and Discovery Channel, at conferences such as Destination Marketing Association International, NAMM, MPI, and ProMax and at universities including MIT and Harvard.
+Turkel is also a professional speaker and author.
+He has written three books on branding and marketing, Brain Darts, New Design: Miami, and Building Brand Value and one novel, The Mouth of the South, A member of the National Speakers Association, he has spoken for Fortune 500 companies including Nike, Toll Brothers and Discovery Channel, at conferences such as Destination Marketing Association International, NAMM, MPI, and ProMax and at universities including MIT and Harvard.
+He has contributed to Fox Business Channel and The Miami Herald, and has been referenced in The New York Times and Fortune.